noran-mohamed/freeCodeCamp_courses/README.md

 ## shortest_path.py -> Shortest Path Algorithm
 An implementation of the shortest path algorithm by writing a function that computes the shortest path between the nodes in a graph, and also returns the path taken.

+## adjList2adjMat_converter.py -> An Adjacency List to Matrix Converter
+A function that converts an adjacency list representation of a graph into an adjacency matrix.

+## bfs.py -> Bredth-First Search Algorithm
+A function that generates all valid combinations of parentheses using a breadth-first search (BFS) approach.